magnusbae/HelloBrick/README.md

 ## Testing

-To test your robot on the course you can fire up the main program _from the menu interface on the robot_ and click either the left or right arrows when prompted.
+To test your robot on the course you can fire up the main program _from the menu interface on the robot_ and click either the left or the right arrow when prompted.
 After choosing color the robot will wait until the color sensor reads one of the defined colors before starting.

 * Left: Target is the red circle
 * Right: Target is the green circle